Nitham Oru Vaanam: Development

-Casting
+Casting and filming

-At the event, Kalyani Priyadarshan and Kriti Kharbanda were announced as two of the lead actresses, with Karthik suggesting that the storyline travels from "Chennai to Kolkata" and that the film would be "along the lines of Jab We Met (2007)".
+At the event, Kalyani Priyadarshan and Kriti Kharbanda were announced as two of the lead actresses, with Karthik suggesting that the storyline travels from "Chennai to Kolkata" and that the film would be "along the lines" of Jab We Met (2007).
 Priya Bhavani Shankar also joined the film's cast in February 2019.
 However, the production studio's continued financial problems and the COVID-19 pandemic prompted the film to be continually delayed and later dropped.

 In late June 2021, Viacom18 Studios in association with Rise East Entertainment, relaunched Karthik's directorial debut, with the title being changed to Nitham Oru Vaanam, from Vaan.
 Several changes were also made to the cast and crew owing to date clashes.
 Ashok Selvan replaced Dulquer in the lead role, while actresses Ritu Varma, Aparna Balamurali and Shivathmika Rajashekar were cast in the leading female roles.
 Music composer Gopi Sundar and editor Anthony also joined the project, replacing Dheena Dayalan and Sreekar Prasad.
-Cinematographer George C. Williams was replaced by Vidhu Ayyana due to the extensive delays and schedule conflicts.
+Cinematographer George C. Williams was replaced by Vidhu Ayyanna due to the extensive delays and schedule conflicts.

 Music

 The music of the film is composed by Gopi Sundar.
+Dharan Kumar composed the background score and a promotional song "Thada Buda Kaathu" sung by Aparna Balamurali.

 Release

 Theatrical

-The film was released theatrically on 4 November 2022 along with Jiiva’s Coffee with Kadhal and Pradeep Ranganathan’s Love Today.
+The film was released theatrically on 4 November 2022, clashing with Coffee with Kadhal and Love Today.

 Home media

-The digital streaming rights of the film have been acquired by Netflix.
-The film had its digital premiere on the streaming platform from 2 December 2022.
+The film began streaming on Netflix from 2 December 2022.

 Reception

 The film received positive reviews from critics.

 M. Suganth of The Times of India rated the film 3 out of 5 stars and wrote "By the end, just as we expect, Arjun learns to be positive".
-Tanmayi Sharma of Pinkvilla rated 3 out of 5 and called the film "A subtle drama with watch-worthy performances".
-Navein Darshan of Cinema Express rated the film 3.5 out of 5 stars and wrote "Despite being made on a massive canvas, NOV is a simple film that conveys a simple message."
+Navein Darshan of Cinema Express rated the film 3.5 out of 5 stars and wrote "Despite being made on a massive canvas, NOV is a simple film that conveys a simple message".
 Bhuvanesh Chandar of The Hindu called the film "A tribute to the kids within us who saw towels as capes, and not many films manage to do that as elegantly as this one".
-Ashwin Ram of Moviecrow rated the film 2.75 out of 5 and wrote "Admirable presentation in terms of technicality and the performances of the artists are also impressive, the core content had the potential to deliver a feel-good flick".
-A critic from Indiaglitz rated the film 3.5 out of 5 and wrote "Go for this variety romantic entertainer whose strong message will touch you".
 A critic from Dinamalar rated the film 3 out of 5 stars.